Wondering what the best way for employees to work more efficiently is? According to a…

 Monitoring the availability and health of VPN network traffic and connections ensures reliability.

-By sending ICMP diagnostic requests, VPN monitoring reveals the reachability of peer devices.
+By sending ICMP diagnostic requests, VPN monitoring reveals the reachability of peer devices at multiple sites.

 These provide baselines with which to measure VPN performance on a constant basis.
 IT teams gain visibility into performance issues and provide remediation efforts when needed.